 A slurry of sorts is made to disperse the soil particles and then poured into tall glass tubes.
 Based on their size, particles will fall out of suspension at different rates.
 Measurements are taken at specific times to determine the amount of sand, silt, and clay in the sample; the texture can then be determined based on the soil texture triangle.

 The USDA’s Natural Resource Conservation Service can also generate a customized Soil Resource Report for a particular parcel of land through its Web Soil Survey.

 Understanding Soil Structure

 Soil structure is how all of the particles are spatially arranged.
 It is how the sand, silt, and clay, along with organic matter, clump together to form aggregates.
 The size and shape of these aggregates and how they arrange together determines how air and water move through the soil.

 When soil particles aggregate, they create voids, or pores, between the individual particles.
 The sizes of the particles determine the voids’ sizes — that is, sandy soils typically have larger pores than clay soils.

 This empty space fills with air and water, as well as plant roots, and beneficial soil microorganisms.

-- the movement of water into and through the soil;
+- Movement of water into the soil and throughout

 What the Best Lawn Soils Need